adminho/machine-learning/README.md

+The project will be updated continuously ......  :fire:

 # Machine learning examples

 For many years, I have studied Machine Learning and practiced coding.
 This repository has published my source codes.